-Scientists use Global Positioning System (GPS) receivers to map lava flows.
+Scientists use Global Positioning System (GPS) receivers to map sea ice and glacier movement.
 GPS data are compiled by computer Geographic Information System (GIS) software into a digital map.
-Digital maps can help forecast the path of the lava flow.
+Digital maps can help forecast the advancement or retreat of glaciers and sea ice.
 During this lesson, students will use GPS receivers to map the perimeter of their school grounds, then create a paper map of the grounds using the GPS data.